JayneLawley/Project-1-Healthcare-Insurance-Cost/README.md

 * Number of children might affect medical healthcare insurance charges.
 * Sex may influence medical healthcare insurance charges.

-I will use visualisations like boxplots, scatter plots and bar charts to compare charges across different groups (for example smokers vs non-smokers, different BMI levels, age ranges and regions) to check the above hypothese.
+I will use visualisations like boxplots, scatter plots and bar charts to compare charges across different groups (for example smokers vs non-smokers, different BMI levels, age ranges and regions) to check the above hypotheses.

 ## Project Plan
 * **Data Collection and setup**: The dataset was downloaded from Kaggle and saved as csv file into the 'raw' data folder.
 * **Initial Data Review and Cleaning**: The data was reviewed for duplicates, missing values, and incorrect datatypes.
 Any necessary cleaning was completed before analysis began.
-* **Exploratory Data Analysis and Visualisation**: Visualisation techniques (such as boxplots, scatter plots, bar charts, line plots, and violin plots) have been used explore the data.
-Chart types were seleceted based on what best suited the data being compared and the hypotheses being tested.
+* **Exploratory Data Analysis and Visualisation**: Visualisation techniques (such as boxplots, scatter plots, bar charts, line plots, and violin plots) have been used to explore the data.
+Chart types were selected based on what best suited the data being compared and the hypotheses being tested.

 ## The rationale to map the business requirements to the Data Visualisations
 The aim of this project was to understand how different factors influence healthcare insurance charges in the United States (this type of information can help with predictive analysis of charges, and can help identify risks).
 Visualisation was the main tool used to explore patterns, compare groups, and test hypotheses.
 Here's how the business questions were mapped to the visual tools used: